rmetzler/bliki/wiki/ethics/linkedin-intro.md

 implies that LinkedIn Intro must know the user's email credentials, which it acquires from their mobile device.
-Since this is a "use" of a password, not merely a "validation" of an incoming password, the password must be available _to LinkedIn_ as plain text*.
+Since this is a "use" of a password, not merely a "validation" of an incoming password, the password must be available _to LinkedIn_ as plain text.
 There are two serious problems with this that are directly LinkedIn's responsibilty, and a third that's indirect but important.
 (Some email providers - notably Google - support non-password, revokable authentication mechanisms for exactly this sort of use.
 It's not